Cranbaerry/A.R.E.S/README.md

 I have gone about validating the latest V6.1 package with Microsoft, if a false positive is detected please follow the insructions under GUI>Dist>Submission Details. <<This also works as proof that all files are safe as they were manually reviewed by a Microsoft employee!

-Allows for easy searching of the VRChat cache folder for a particular avatar that has been previously encountered via the use of a simple GUI:
+Allows for easy searching of the VRChat cache folder for a particular avatar that has been previously encountered via the use of a simple GUI
 Features:

 	-Logs ALL avatars seen in game regardless of them being private or public!